-Section 25 were formed in Blackpool, Lancashire, in April 1978 by brothers Lawrence and Vincent Cassidy, taking their name from a provision of the Mental Health Act.
-Unlike many of their post-punk peers the group survived beyond 1982, and in 1984 scored an influential dance hit as well as synthesizing acid house avant la lettre.
-After a hiatus lasting almost two decades, the band returned in 2006 and continue to record and tour.
+Section 25 were formed in Blackpool, Lancashire, in April 1978 by brothers Lawrence and Vincent Cassidy, taking their name from a clause in the Mental Health Act allowing for compulsory detention.
+Unlike many of their post-punk peers the group survived and even prospered beyond 1982, and in 1984 scored an influential dance hit as well as synthesizing acid house avant la lettre.
+After a hiatus lasting almost two decades, the band returned to the fray in 2006 and, despite the tragic loss of Larry Cassidy four years later, continue to record and tour.

-Between 1973 and 1977 vocalist/bassist Larry Cassidy studied first law and then art in London, eventually obtaining a first class degree in sculpture from Maidstone College of Art.
-Returning home after visits to several London punk haunts, he persuaded younger brother Vin, a budding drummer, into teaming up with a guitar-playing civil servant named Phil Denton.
+Between 1973 and 1977 Larry Cassidy studied first law and then art in London, eventually obtaining a first class degree in sculpture from Maidstone College of Art.
+Returning home after visits to several London punk haunts - and now equipped with a bass guitar - Larry persuaded younger brother Vin, a budding drummer, into teaming up with a guitar-playing civil servant named Phil Denton.
 At this early stage, rehearsals and occasional live sets combined basic, bass-heavy original material with idiosyncratic covers including Jeepster and Ticket to Ride.

 As the Cassidy brothers developed a taste for improvisation, Denton gave notice and was eventually replaced by Paul Wiggin, an old schoolfriend of Larry's.
-Subsequently Section 25 played their first gig at Lancaster City Football Club on 1 June 1978.
-Over the next year local audiences in Blackpool were exposed to a wealth of now-forgotten material, including Metro Punk, Wichtig, Easy Jar, Behind Every Dream, Car Crash Wreck, Fast Parts, Blinkered Paradise, Movie Star, Never Lose Your Nerve and Wide Awake in Anarchy.
-In truth much of this was formless punk thrash, although in April 1979 the group obtained an all-important booking at the Factory Club in Manchester, and included superior numbers such as Knew Noise, Just to See Your Face (aka Dirty Disco) and Girls Don't Count in their regular set.
+Section 25 subsequently played their first gig at Lancaster City Football Club on 1 June 1978.
+Over the next year local audiences in Blackpool were exposed to a wealth of now-forgotten songs, including Metro Punk, Wichtig, Easy Jar, Behind Every Dream, Car Crash Wreck, Fast Parts, Blinkered Paradise, Movie Star, Never Lose Your Nerve and Wide Awake in Anarchy.
+In truth much of this material was formless punk thrash, although in April 1979 the group obtained an all-important booking at the Factory Club in Manchester, by which time the set included superior numbers such as Knew Noise, Just to See Your Face (aka Dirty Disco) and Girls Don't Count.

-From the Cargo session Curtis and Gretton selected three strident, astringent tracks - Girls Don't Count, Knew Noise and Up to You - for release on Factory, although financial pressures at the label meant that the single would be delayed until July 1980.
-As a result, a new track recorded some months later became the first Section 25 song to appear on record.
-After Image was recorded with producer Martin Hannett for a compilation on the Rockburgh label, Hicks from the Sticks.
-Released in April, the album showcased early cuts by several other Northern groups such as Clock DVA, Wah!
+From the Cargo session Curtis and Gretton selected three strident tracks - Girls Don't Count, Knew Noise and Up to You - for release on Factory, although financial pressures at the label meant that release of the first Section 25 single would be delayed until July 1980.
+As a result After Image became their first song released in vinyl, appearing on Hicks from the Sticks, a compilation issued on the Rockburgh label.
+Released in April, the album showcased early cuts by several other Northern hopefuls such as Clock DVA, Wah!
 Heat, Modern Eon and Music for Pleasure.
-Ironically, one of Section 25's weakest recorded tracks earned them a favourable notice from Kevin Fitzgerald in NME: "With the exception of Section 25, virtually none of the bands on this album actually appear to want to move out of indie chart obscurity...
+Thanks to the Factory connection After Image was cut with in-house producer Martin Hannett, and earned the band a favourable notice from Kevin Fitzgerald in NME: "With the exception of Section 25, virtually none of the bands on this album actually appear to want to move out of indie chart obscurity...
 After Image boasts the loudest rhythm section on the album, which overshadows the glum bawlings of the vocals, and for once the bassline isn't straight off the robotic rhythms production line...
 Section 25 appear to have some idea of what they're doing, and more to the point, why they're doing it."
 (2)

-Sadly, this initial burst of enthusiasm from the fourth estate would prove short-lived.
+Sadly, this initial burst of enthusiasm from the fourth estate proved short-lived, as we shall see.
 Although Section 25 had yet to release a record on the label, Factory's limitless critical kudos (and close relationship with London booking agencies such as Final Solution) ensured that the band received a healthy degree of live exposure during late 1979 and early 1980.
 As well as supporting Joy Division at many of their later British dates, the eager trio also travelled back and forth to London to open for acts as diverse as Toyah, Classix Nouveaux and The Cure, as well as playing two dates in Scotland with Talking Heads on their Fear of Music tour in November 1979.

 Together with Joy Division and a cast of thousands, the group also performed with The Stranglers at the Rainbow in November 1979, at the second of two gigs which marked the incarceration of Hugh Cornwall in Pentonville prison.
 Further dates with Joy Division at the beginning of 1980 included a Lyceum show (also featuring A Certain Ratio and Killing Joke), a combined encore jam at Malvern Winter Gardens in April, and a role in the infamous riot at Bury Derby Hall.
 However a benefit for Manchester fanzine City Fun with Joy Division and A Certain Ratio at the New Osbourne Club in February saw 'Section 27' draw qualified praise from Mick Middles in Sounds: "Section 27 prove to be yet another stab at the new Northern Psychedelic fad, complete with a variation on Floyd's old tried and tested Set the Controls for the Heart of the Sun.
 Although the music is rolling, the vocals are harsh and packed with false anger.
 The overall effect is unattractive and abrasive, although given time Section 27 should smooth out their rough edges and begin to sound clean and powerful.
 They do show a considerable strength of character which should be channelled directly into the song themes, and not wasted by their present over-zealous vocal stance."

 The long-delayed single produced by Curtis and Gretton (credited as 'A Fractured Production') finally emerged in July 1980 as FAC 18 on 7" only, with Girls Don't Count as the lead track.
 The record was housed in a novel tracing paper sleeve designed by Peter Saville and Ben Kelly, and assembled in a workshop for the deaf.
-Curiously this powerful single was not well received, attracting negative and inaccurate reviews:
+Curiously this powerful single also attracted several negative reviews:

 "Girls don't count, money doesn't count, Section 25's irony doesn't work.
 Count me out."
 (NME)